Great Eastern Hotel, London

-Andaz London Liverpool Street is a 5 star hotel in central London, situated immediately south of Liverpool Street station, originally built as the Great Eastern Hotel in 1884.
+Andaz London Liverpool Street is a 5 star hotel in the Bishopsgate Without area of the City of London; situated immediately south of Liverpool Street station, originally built as the Great Eastern Hotel in 1884.
 The building underwent extensive renovation and expansion between 1899 and 1901 and again in 2000, when it was co-owned by Terence Conran.
 Hyatt has owned the hotel since 2006, operating it under the Andaz brand.

 The hotel has been listed Grade II on the National Heritage List for England since March 1993.

 History

+Early years

-The Victorian building that houses the hotel is built on the site of England's first hospital for the mentally ill, the Bethlehem Royal Hospital, which opened in 1247 and became known as 'Bedlam'.
-The hotel was designed by the brothers Charles Barry, Jr. and Edward Middleton Barry.
-It was built by Lucas Brothers and completed in 1884.
+From 1247-1676, the site was occupied by the Priory of St Mary of Bethlehem, which became England's first hospital for the mentally ill, the Bethlehem Royal Hospital, known colloquially as 'Bedlam'.

-An additional section, the Abercorn Rooms, was added a decade later by Robert William Edis.
+The Great Eastern Hotel was built by the Great Eastern Railway to serve its London terminus Liverpool Street Station.
+It opened in May 1884 and was designed by Charles Barry, Jr. and his son Charles Edward Barry and built by Lucas Brothers.
+It was expanded in 1901, to designs by Robert William Edis, with interior fittings by Maple & Co.
+The extension included a suite of reception rooms known as the Abercorn Rooms.
+Lord Claud Hamilton, son of the Duke of Abercorn was director of the railroad, later its chairman.

 The hotel's clientele included business people who could avoid City traffic by staying near the railway station.
-By 1908 the hotel was operating as the Liverpool Street Hotel and produced postcards advertising its proximity to the London Underground.
 A daily supply of fresh sea water for bathing was brought in by train.
 The building is notable also for its inclusion of two Masonic Temples—an Egyptian temple in the basement and a Grecian temple on the first floor.
 Caledonian Lodge No 134, an English lodge for Scottish Masons in London, met at the Great Eastern from 1920 to 1947.